hd9/aspnet-microservices/README.md

 just run `build-all` located in the `src` folder.
 Please note that it'll be necessary to run `chmod +x build-all` before you run it.

-### Configuration
-The easiest way to understand the services and their configurations is by opening the `src/docker-compose.yml` file.

 ### Making changes to the project
 If you want to make changes to the project, the simplest way by opening